Derby Corporation Tramways

 Standard off-the-shelf script-lettering grade badges of the type used on DCT electric tramcar-crew caps from around the time of the Great War through to closure (1934) — nickel.
 Author's Collection.

-A conductor and a motorman with Tramcar No 17 at a location which remains to be identified — unusually, the photo is precisely dated: 9th September 1922.
+A conductor and a motorman with Tramcar No 17 at a location that remains to be identified — unusually, the photo is precisely dated: 9th September 1922.
 Author's Collection

 A studio portrait of a conductor and a motorman — date unknown, but probably taken in the late 1920s.
 The motorman is wearing a municipal-device badge above his grade badge, whilst the conductor is not, though it may well be hidden by the rain cover.
 Author's Collection.